DibashThapa10/QuizApp/README.md

 A new Flutter project.

-Some screenshot a Flutter application.
+Some screenshot of a Flutter application.

 ## Start Screen